 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Avoid taking an antacid or anti-diarrhea medicine within 1 hour before or after you take hyoscyamine, methenamine, methylene blue, phenyl salicylate, and sodium biphosphate.
+Avoid taking an antacid or anti-diarrhea medicine within 1 hour before or after you take hyoscyamine, methenamine, methylene blue, phenyl salicylate, and Sodium biphosphate monobasic.
 Antacids or anti-diarrhea medicine can make it harder for your body to absorb hyoscyamine.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.